 Similar to pipe fencing, continuous fencing is a sturdy option for your livestock.
 The 20-foot panels come in four, five or six rails and are generally mounted on pipe posts.
 The labor goes faster with continuous fencing, so its a cost-saving option for homeowners.
 It’s less sturdy than the 2 3/8-inch pipe fencing, but tougher than most everything else on the market.

-Cedar fencing is all about eye-appeal.
-Cedar fencing adds a rustic look to your home or horse property, but generally needs repaired or replaced more frequently than pipe or continuous fencing.
-Cedar pairs nicely with pipe fencing when used as planks in arenas, stalls or entryways.
-Cedar fencing is also a great option for backyard privacy fences.
+Wood fencing is all about eye-appeal.
+Wood fencing adds a rustic look to your home or horse property, but generally needs repaired or replaced more frequently than pipe or continuous fencing.
+Wood such as cedar pairs nicely with pipe fencing when used as planks in arenas, stalls or entryways.
+Wood fencing is also a great option for backyard privacy fences.